RajPenjarla-git/AngularJS/README.md

 >**C** for Class,
 >**M** for Comment

+`app.directive("saRajDirective", function() {
+  return {
+    restrict : "A",
+    template : "<h1>Made by a directive!</h1>"
+  };
+});`

 By default the value is **EA**.
 It means both Element and attribute names can invoke the directive.

+## AngularJS Scope
+The scope is the binding part between the HTML (view) and the JavaScript (controller).
+When we make a controller in AngularJS, we pass the **$scope** object as an argument.
+When adding properties to the **$scope** object in the controller, the view (HTML) gets access to these properties.

+### Root Scope
+All applications have a **$rootScope** which is the scope created on the HTML element that contains the ng-app directive.
+The rootScope is available in the entire application.
+If a variable has the same name in both the current scope and in the rootScope, the application uses the one in the current scope.

+## AngularJS Filters
+Filters can be added in AngularJS to format data.
+Filters can be added to expressions by using the pipe character **|**, followed by a filter.

+AngularJS provides filters to transform data:

+>1) currency: Format a number to a currency format.
+>2) date: Format a date to a specified format.
+>3) filter: Select a subset of items from an array.
+>4) json: Format an object to a JSON string.
+>5) limitTo: Limits an array/string, into a specified number of elements/characters.
+>6) lowercase: Format a string to lower case.
+>7) number: Format a number to a string.
+>8) orderBy: Orders an array by an expression.
+>9) uppercase: Format a string to upper case.